freeCodeCamp/freeCodeCamp/guide/english/css/borders/index.md

 ```

 ### Border-Radius
 The `border-radius` property allows the corners of a border to be rounded.
-This is done by providing a size for
-how much the border is to be rounded.
+Specifying one value will create the same border radius on each corner.
 Size can be in px or %.
 ```css
   border-radius: 25px;
 ```
-Each corner of `border-radius` can be adjusted.
-The order is top, bottom, left, right.
+Each corner of `border-radius` can be adjusted separately by specifying two, three, or four values.
+If two values are set, the first value applies to the top-left and bottom-right corners, while the second value applies to the top-right and bottom-left corners.
+If four values are set, the top-left, rop-right, bottom-right, and bottom-left corners will be specified in that order.
+If three values are set, the second value applies to the top-right and bottom-left corner.
 ```css
   border-radius: 15% 10px 30% 5px;
 ```

 ### Border: All in One

-While it is nice that CSS allows a web developer to be very specific in creating a customized border, sometimes it is just easier and less of a headache to create a uniform border, all in single line of CSS code.
+You can also create a uniform border using CSS border shorthand to specify all border properties in a single line of CSS code.

 Example:
 ```css